theterminalguy/writeonce/README.md

 This will install/add a new package 'package-name' to the project using yarn package manager.

+### `yarn remove {package-name}`

+This will uninstall/remove a new package 'package-name' from the project using yarn package manager.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\